 - Drink more water

-- Eat a balanced diet (mostly veggies, protein and healthy fats at every meal)
+- Eat a balanced diet (mostly veggies, clean protein and healthy fats at every meal)

 - Exercise more (Pick your poison: cardio, strength-training, functional fitness, interval training, etc.)

 Truth: Wrong-o!
 There are many things you can do to help support a healthy metabolism.